Pediatric irritable bowel syndrome and pediatric inflammatory bowel disease: What’s the difference?

 What causes inflammatory bowel disease in children?
 How is IBD diagnosed?

-If IBD goes undiagnosed, it can lead to colon cancer and affect other organs of the body including the eyes and liver.
+If IBD goes undiagnosed, it can lead to irreversible scarring and complications such as colon cancer.
+IBD can also affect other organs of the body including the eyes, skin, the joints and liver.
 Pediatric IBD can also cause arthritis, skin conditions, kidney issues and bone loss.

 What causes irritable bowel syndrome?
 What are the symptoms of IBS in children?

 Pediatric IBS may occur when the bowel is sensitive to specific foods or other triggers like stress.
 Symptoms of IBS include stomach pain and cramping, gas and bloating, trouble sleeping and fatigue, and constipation and/or diarrhea.
-Irritable bowel syndrome alone does not cause inflammation or any visible changes in the digestive tract when examined.
+The important thing to know is that although the symptoms can be bothersome, irritable bowel syndrome does not cause inflammation or any visible changes in the digestive tract when examined.

 How are IBD and IBS treated in children?

-Medication and dietary changes are also treatment options for children with inflammatory bowel disease however, if the disease is severe or progresses quickly, surgery may be necessary.
+Medications are necessary for the treatment of children with inflammatory bowel disease however, if the disease is severe or progresses quickly, surgery may also be necessary.

 Download our IBS vs. IBD infographic